sspec-project/SparseSpec/README.md

 CUDA graphs require fixed workspace buffers, which prevents concurrently reusing the same buffer across consecutive iterations to avoid race condition.
 This create a synchronization bubble to wait for the previous graph to finish.
-SpecGen eliminates this gap with a double-buffered CUDA graph scheme: it maintains two identical graphs, each backed by its own workspace, allowing one graph to run while the other is being prepared.
+SparseSpec eliminates this gap with a double-buffered CUDA graph scheme: it maintains two identical graphs, each backed by its own workspace, allowing one graph to run while the other is being prepared.
 This is practical because the fused attention kernel significantly reduces the number of CUDA graphs, keeping memory usage manageable.
 An nsys profile is shown below: